 Registration for AP exams opens February 1st and closes March 6th.
 Registration is on-line on the WPS District website.
 Click payment type, enter "Member Login" data then click the Guidance activities tab.

-February 8th is the registration deadline for the March 9th SAT.
 March 8th is the registration deadline for the April 13th ACT.
+Registration deadline for the May 4th SAT is April 5th

 March 16th:, 9:00-12:30pm MetroWest College and Career Fair will be held on at the Ashland High School.
 The fair will give students and parents the opportunity to speak with representatives from over 100 colleges, universities and gap-year options, as well as provide students with an opportunity to engage with professionals from over 50 unique careers.
 In addition, there will be ongoing speakers to discuss topics such as the college application process, financial aid, and SAT’s.
 There is no charge to attend the fair.